Adaptive Informed Deep Neural Networks for Power Flow Analysis: Discussion

 \section{Discussion}

-The results of this study demonstrate the effectiveness and robustness of the proposed PINN4PF architecture in power flow analysis.
 Several key points and observations arise from the findings: \begin{itemize} \item The optimization algorithm suggests that for larger test systems, the share of the supervised penalty term ($\beta_0$) in the loss function should be significantly smaller than the physical penalty term ($\beta_1$).
-This indicates the increasing importance of physical constraints in larger test systems. \item Although only the diagonal elements of the admittance matrix are used to develop the loss function, including a physical penalty term imposes additional calculations during training, which makes PINN4PF computationally more expensive and highlights a trade-off between accuracy and computational cost. \item Additional testing on real-world power systems and incorporating other physical constraints could further validate and improve the model's performance. \item In modern power systems, it is expected to have a lot of missing data or no measurements.
-Traditional PF solvers, such as NR, could not converge to high-quality solutions.
-Nevertheless, this study demonstrates that PINN4PF is not only more robust to noisy data compared to class.
-Still, it can also learn the complex dynamics of power systems from fewer training samples.
-These findings highlight the importance of physics-informed components in power system research. \end{itemize}
+This indicates the increasing importance of physical constraints in larger test systems. \item Although only the diagonal elements of the admittance matrix are used to develop the loss function, including a physical penalty term imposes additional calculations during training, which makes PINN4PF computationally more expensive than supervised models and highlights a trade-off between accuracy and computational cost. \item Additional testing on real-world power systems and incorporating other physical constraints could further validate and improve the model's performance. \item PINN4PF is trained on different operating conditions, and hence, can generalize to provide approximate solutions even in ill-conditioned scenarios, where traditional methods fail to converge.
+Future work should explore the use of these approximate solutions as initial guesses (warm starts) for traditional methods and assess their potential to enhance convergence in such challenging cases. \item In modern power systems, missing or noisy measurements and incomplete topology data are common, often causing traditional PF solvers to fail.
+PINN4PF addresses these challenges by integrating partial topology information, specifically, the diagonal elements of the admittance matrix, alongside combining supervised and physics-based penalty terms.
+This design enables PINN4PF to learn complex system dynamics from limited data and enhances robustness against noise or incompleteness in both training samples and topology information.
+Future work may further assess PINN4PF’s resilience against noisy data in the admittance matrix. \item While PINN4PF demonstrates strong performance under fixed network topology, it requires retraining if the system topology changes, as the current architecture does not support topological generalization.
+Future research may explore the potential of transfer learning to adapt pre-trained models to new topologies with minimal additional training.
+Note, however, that although recent advances in GNNs aim to support topological changes, they still do not provide consistently reliable results at the time of writing this paper.
+Therefore, enabling robust topological adaptability remains an open research challenge for NNs. \end{itemize}